Note You can see that the elements in the String array have had certain characters at their ends removed.

 Dim trimmed As String = element.TrimEnd("?", ".", " ")

-Here: We remove two Char values from the String: the period and the space.
+Here We remove 2 Char values from the String: the period and the space.
 These are part of a Character array.

-Note: In the String literal, there are three periods and a space.
-All four of those characters are removed from the beginning.
+Note In the String literal, there are three periods and a space.
+All 4 of those characters are removed from the beginning.

 VB.NET program that uses TrimStart